 Like with other veggies, especially those with high water content like leeks, freezing changes the texture of leeks.
 In short, leeks after thawing will turn soggy.
 So there’s no clear answer to the can you freeze leeks? question.
 It all depends on how you plan to use the veggie.

 Image used under Creative Commons from THOR

-Before you freeze the leeks, you have to clean each stalk thoroughly, removing grit and insects that might be stuck in between the leaves.
+Before you freeze leeks, you have to clean each stalk thoroughly.
+Remove anything that might be stuck between the leaves.

 Now it’s time to prepare them for packaging.
 Consider how you will use those leeks and decide if they should be sliced or chopped.
 Basically, you want them to be ready for to the dish they are going into.